kaykanloo/msc-project/README.md

 Change your current working directory to ./Code

-To train an experiment: python run.py training ConfigFileName
+* For training: python run.py training ConfigFileName

-For produce the output of the network: python run.py prediction ConfigFileName
+* To produce the output of the network: python run.py prediction ConfigFileName

-To evaluate the results: python run.py evaluation ConfigFileName
+* To evaluate the results: python run.py evaluation ConfigFileName

 You can find the list of experiments in ./Code/Experiments/ConfigFiles/ directory.